All the energy we ever need.

 Solar collectors – heat or electricity?

 We use thermal solar collectors to harvest the energy for the distillation process.
-This (old) technology is simple and much more efficient than photovoltaic panels for heating/evaporation of water.
+This (old) technology is simple and much more efficient than photovoltaic panels (about 4 to 5 times) for heating/evaporation of water.
 There are mainly 2 types of solar collectors: Flat plate and vacuum tubes.
 For high temperatures, the vacuum tubes are preferred since the heat loss to the surroundings practically is eliminated.

 Vacuum tubes are either “heat pipes” or “U”.
 They look exactly the same but are different on the inside.
 The U-type is a continuous pipe that runs in/out of all glass tubes – whereas the evacuated heat pipe tubes (EHPTs) are composed of multiple evacuated glass tubes each containing an absorber plate fused to a heat pipe.
 The heat is transferred to the transfer fluid of the WaterStillar system in a heat exchanger called a “manifold”.
 The manifold is wrapped in insulation and covered by a protective sheet metal case.